opencv/opencv/modules/gpu/doc/object_detection.rst

 gpu::HOGDescriptor::getDescriptorSize
 -----------------------------------------
-.. cpp:function:: size_t gpu::HOGDescriptor::getDescriptorSize() const
+.. ocv:function:: size_t gpu::HOGDescriptor::getDescriptorSize() const

     Returns the number of coefficients required for the classification.